6 months has now passed since Jack come to be with us. What a sweet little man he is.

 The next change after 6 months.

 Awake times increase again by another 30 minutes.
 This generally happens around 8/9 months of age.
 Jack will still, however, stay on 2 naps a day until around 12/13 months of age.

 I hope you have found this blog useful.
+For more information on feeding within the first year, check out this great article.
 To read my other blog posts that follow Jack’s sleep journey from a newborn, please click here.